xaviergonzalez/asst1/writeup.md

 Passed!!!

 We see that utilization goes down as vector width increases.
 This is likely due to the fact that as vector width increses, there is probably exponent that is much larger than the rest, leading to the other lanes not doing useful computation more often.

+It could also be the case in the test cases used that we are dealing with arrays which are not divisible by the vector width.
+Our code uses the single threaded approach for the last few entries in the values array beyond where the length is dividable by vector width.
+If vector width is larger, this means these remainder counts will be bigger.

+To be more sure, we would need to look at the specific test cases and the way their values are distributed.

 ## Program 3